 natalizumab (Intravenous route)

 Natalizumab increases the risk of progressive multifocal leukoencephalopathy (PML), an opportunistic viral infection of the brain that usually leads to death or severe disability.
-Natalizumab is available only through a special restricted distribution program called the TOUCH(R) Prescribing Program in which only prescribers, infusion centers, and pharmacies associated with infusion centers registered with the program are able to prescribe, distribute, or infuse the product.
-Patients must be enrolled in and meet all the conditions of the TOUCH(R) Prescribing Program to receive the drug.
+Natalizumab is available only through a restricted program under a Risk Evaluation and Mitigation Strategy (REMS) called the TOUCH(R) Prescribing Program.
 Monitor patients for any new sign or symptom that may be suggestive of PML and discontinue therapy at the first sign or symptom suggestive of PML .

 Commonly used brand name(s)